Why I Went Solar features homes and businesses that have chosen to go solar.

 Start looking into it.
 If not you, then who?
 If not now, then when?
 Climate change is a global imperative with each day that we emit more CO2 than the planet can handle the situation gets worse.
 We are handing our children for generations to come problems that we caused but they will have to pay for in more ways than just financially.
 If someone can’t go all in, start small and expand later…but start.

 ASES will hold its annual National Solar Tour this fall where you can show your home, host a tour or go on a tour.
 If you’d like to donate to support ASES in its mission to promote solar, please click here.
-If you’d like to learn more about putting solar on your home or to find a local solar professional, click on the Find a Solar Installer Near You on the right side of ASES.org.
+If you’d like to learn more about putting solar on your home or to find a local solar professional, click on Find a Solar Installer Near You.